MD-Kamrul-Islam/omi-portfolio/content/authors/admin/_index.md

 - Visitors
 ---

-I am a business graduate, an aspiring product manager, a passionate storyteller, an experienced educator, and a board game enthusiast.
+I am a business graduate, an aspiring product manager, a passionate storyteller, an experienced educator, and a board games enthusiast.
 So, if any of these things pique your interest, I would love to discuss more about it.

 And if we have nothing in common, I would love to learn by listening to you - perhaps over a cup of coffee - in person or virtually!